senalw/my-cool-service/README.md

 ### Improvements
 1. Implement unit tests to cover at least basic scenarios.
 2. Use secret management solution like AWS Secret Manager or HashiCorp Vault to store secrets.
-3. Implement RBAC (Role Based Access Control) in the K8S cluster.
-4. Scan codebase from static code analysis tool to find security issues.
+3. Scan codebase from static code analysis tool to find security issues.
 E.g. Snyc code